Tab Clear

 Tab Clear was a variation of the Tab soft drink.
 It is Coca-Cola's contribution to the short-lived "clear cola" movement during the early 1990s.

 Tab Clear was introduced in the United States on December 14, 1992 to initially positive results, and was also marketed in Britain a month later, in Japan in March 1993 and in Australia in April 1993.
-Tab Clear was, however, discontinued after only a short time of marketing in 1994.
+Tab Clear was discontinued after only a short time of marketing in 1994.
 Unlike most other "clear" soft drinks, Tab Clear contained caffeine and, according to the company, had the flavor of cola.

 Background

 After PepsiCo's introduction of Crystal Pepsi in mid-1992, Coca-Cola decided to follow suit with its own clear cola, Tab Clear, at the end of the year.

 In late December 1992, Coca-Cola Co. president Doug Ivester told a gathering of New York reporters that Tab Clear was being positioned as part of the "mainstream of diet soft drinks" and was "not a new-age beverage".
 He declared:

 Consumers want an alternative new soft drink with a lot of flavor.
 A new-age label would doom it.
 It would be aiming too low to go up against Crystal Pepsi and Clearly Canadian.